-Well for a start you must be 18 years of age or over and a resident in the USA or Canada.
+You must be 18 years of age or over and a resident in the USA or Canada.

 Unfortunately, if you are a resident of:

-You cannot play FanDuel for real money (sorry, go picket your state Senate).
+You cannot play FanDuel for real money (sorry, go picket your state senate).

 Go to the My Contests tab.
 There are sections there for:

 Refer friends from your Referral Center and earn a share of their entry fees from every real money game they play on FanDuel.
 There are many ways to refer friends: send out referral link, set up a league, send a challenge or promote straight to Facebook and Twitter.
-No matter whether it's your referral link or a challenge link, if people join after clicking it you will receive the credit.
+Whether it's your referral link or a challenge link, if people join after clicking it you will receive the credit.
 There are more details and instructions in your Referral Center.

 FanDuel Points (FDPs) are FanDuel's reward program.
 You earn FDPs every time you enter a money game, whether you win or lose.
 Your current FDP balance is shown in the top right of your FanDuel screen, and the number you earned last month is shown on your My Account.
 The number of points you get for entering a contest are displayed in the contest help popup on the lobby and the draft screen.
 You can spend FDPs on entering contests, and if you earn enough FDPs you will be eligible for our monthly freerolls.
 The more you earn, the more you are rewarded.